awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpcendpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RouteTableIds`  <a name="cfn-ec2-vpcendpoint-routetableids"></a>
-The route table IDs\.
+The IDs of the route tables\.
 Routing is supported only for gateway endpoints\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecurityGroupIds`  <a name="cfn-ec2-vpcendpoint-securitygroupids"></a>
-The IDs of the security groups to associate with the endpoint network interface\.
+The IDs of the security groups to associate with the endpoint network interfaces\.
+If this parameter is not specified, we use the default security group for the VPC\.
 Security groups are supported only for interface endpoints\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ServiceName`  <a name="cfn-ec2-vpcendpoint-servicename"></a>
 The service name\.
-To list the available services, use [DescribeVpcEndpointServices](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeVpcEndpointServices.html)\.
-Otherwise, get the name from the service provider\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SubnetIds`  <a name="cfn-ec2-vpcendpoint-subnetids"></a>
-The ID of the subnets in which to create an endpoint network interface\.
-You must specify this property for an interface endpoints or a Gateway Load Balancer endpoint\.
+The IDs of the subnets in which to create endpoint network interfaces\.
+You must specify this property for an interface endpoint or a Gateway Load Balancer endpoint\.
 You can't specify this property for a gateway endpoint\.
 For a Gateway Load Balancer endpoint, you can specify only one subnet\.
 *Required*: Conditional
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)